In the heart of Chunan (淳安县), right on the famous Qiandao Lake (千岛湖) lies what is probably the greenest datacenter in the world.

 Piping water from 35 meters below the lake’s surface (According to Xinhua), where temperatures stay as cool as 17 degrees all year-round, Alibaba’s eco-friendly approach is delivering.
 This datacenter is set to save millions of kilowatt-hours annually, according to Wang Jian, Alibaba’s Chief Technology Officer.

-After cooling the servers, the water passes through a 2.5-km stream and a fountain, cools off, and then returns to the lake.
+After cooling the servers, the water embarks on a scenic journey through a 2.5-km stream and a fountain, cools off, and then returns to the lake.